Pretty little peppers

 Tabasco Pepper – Named for the Mexican state, Tabasco peppers fall between 30,000-50,000 SHU.
 Judging by the number you might think these little juicy peppers are near the top.
 Not even close.

 Habanero Pepper – Now we’re talking.
 These little devils, produced mostly in the Yucatan Peninsula, can fall between 100,000 and 350,000 Scovilles.
-The 1999 Guiness Book of World Records listed these peppers as hottest on record.
+The 1999 Guinness Book of World Records listed these peppers as hottest on record.
 However, the king has been dethroned by several others.

 It's getting serious now